projectfluent/dom-l10n-documentation/src/fluent-files.md

 ---

-Now, when we run `npm start`, Parcel should build our `dist` directory with our assets included.
+Now when we run `npm start`, Parcel should build our `dist` directory with our assets included.

 ```
 .